yaniv-golan/dlzoom/README.md

 - 🎵 Download audio recordings (M4A format)
 - 📝 Download transcripts, chat logs, and timelines
 - 🔄 Automatic audio extraction from video files (MP4 → M4A)
-- 🔐 Server-to-Server OAuth authentication
+- 🔐 Authentication: Hosted user OAuth (default) or Server-to-Server OAuth
 - 📋 JSON output for automation
 - 🎯 Support for recurring meetings and PMI
 - ⏳ Wait for recording processing with `--wait`